HeRAMS-WHO/herams-i18n/docs/index.rst

 **Project viewer:** The role of *project viewer* is intended for users at any level who rely on HeRAMS data for their own work.
 Their access is limited to the project dashboard and the list of available workspaces.

-..
-Note: If a project is set to **private** or **closed** access to the project dashboard can be further restricted.
+.. note:: If a project is set to **private** or **closed** access to the project dashboard can be further restricted.
 Please consult `Project Settings` for further information on project statuses.

 Mapping User Roles to Permissions